Dan Mitrione

-Daniel Anthony Mitrione (August 4, 1920 – August 10, 1970) was a U.S. government official in Latin America who trained local police in the use of torture.
-He was kidnapped and murdered by the Tupamaros guerrilla group fighting against the authoritarian government in Montevideo, Uruguay.
+Daniel Anthony Mitrione (August 4, 1920 – August 10, 1970) was a U.S. government official in Latin America, where he taught torture techniques to local authoritarian regimes.
+He was kidnapped and executed by the Tupamaros, a Marxist–Leninist guerrilla group fighting against the Uruguayan government, in Montevideo, Uruguay in 1970.

+A Cuban who claimed to have infiltrated the CIA said Mitrione would use homeless people as guinea pigs for torture methods, and had personally tortured four homeless people to death during a training session that he witnessed.

 Early life and career

 Dan Mitrione was born in Italy, the second son of Joseph and Maria Mitrione.
-The family emigrated to America soon after Dan's birth, settling in Richmond, Indiana, where Mitrione grew up.
+The family emigrated to The United States soon after Dan's birth, settling in Richmond in Indiana, where Mitrione grew up.
 Mitrione married Henrietta Lind while serving on a Michigan naval base during World War II, and the couple eventually had nine children.
 After the war ended, Mitrione became a police officer in Richmond.
 He started as a patrolman in 1945, rising through the ranks until he was hired as the Richmond chief of police in 1956, a position which he held until 1960.

 Career in the Office of Public Safety

 In 1960, Mitrione joined the Public Safety program of the International Cooperation Administration (ICA).
 The program, begun in 1954, provided U.S. aid and training to civilian police in countries around the world.
 Mitrione's first post was in Belo Horizonte, a large city about 250 miles northwest of Rio de Janeiro.

 During the two years Mitrione was posted in Belo Horizonte, ICA was replaced by the United States Agency for International Development, and the police aid program was reorganized into the Office of Public Safety (OPS).